juliannajollyrenzi/Renzi_etal_202X_legacies/README.md

 *Rates of snail wound healing*

-**Description:** Binary determination of whether snail wounds were healed or not across photographic time points.
+**Description:** Binary determination of whether snail wounds were healed or not across photographic time points

 #### Variables